leijendary/leijendary/README.md

 <br />

-I am a Full Stack Software Engineer and a certified AWS Solutions Architect Professional based in the Netherlands 🇳🇱.
+I am a Senior Software Engineer and a certified AWS Solutions Architect Professional based in the Netherlands 🇳🇱.
 I am always open to collaborating on projects and innovative ideas..

 <br />